Neurologic disorders associated with behavioral symptoms

 When assessing the postcardiac arrest patient, two main considerations drive diagnostic workup: (1) the potential need for treatment of complications from anoxic encephalopathy, such as status epilepticus or elevated intracranial pressure, and (2) the quest for prognostication.
 Main diagnostic tests for the assessment of need for treatment are continuous EEG and brain imaging, largely CT scan of the head.

-For prognostication, national guidelines are available (135); however, those do not include the commonly used modalities of EEG and neuroimaging as they lack validation (43).
-However, traditional guidelines for neurologic prognostication have proven unreliable in modern studies of patients with cardiac arrest in the era of therapeutic hypothermia and targeted temperature management; hence, an algorithmic approach is suggested (Greer 2015).
+For prognostication, national guidelines are available (147); however, those do not include the commonly used modalities of EEG and neuroimaging as they lack validation (46).
+However, traditional guidelines for neurologic prognostication have proven unreliable in modern studies of patients with cardiac arrest in the era of therapeutic hypothermia and targeted temperature management; hence, an algorithmic approach is suggested (39).
 In the first 24 hours, assessment includes clinical examination and continuous EEG as well as baseline imaging if indicated.
 The EEG is useful in assessing cortical dysfunction and identifying the presence of epileptic activity and can be assessed for reactivity and evolution of patterns in the prognosis section of this article.
 Between 24 and 48 hours, neuron-specific enolase may be measured in addition to continuous assessment of clinical examination and EEG.
 At 48 to 72 hours after arrest or after rewarming from temperature management, additional assessment with repeat imaging and SSEP can be undertaken.
 The usual imaging modality to start with is a CT scan of the brain, which will show evolving ischemia, hemorrhages, or cerebral edema and imminent herniation.
 If the CT is unremarkable, an MRI of the brain, performed three to five days post-arrest or after rewarming, can assist in determining the presence of less overt complications following cardiac arrest, namely findings of anoxic injury.
 MRI imaging using diffusion-weighted imaging (DWI) and apparent diffusion coefficient (ADC) mapping are becoming more sensitive tools to detect progressive neuronal injury and estimate clinical outcome in post cardiac arrest patients (103).
 Overall, DWI changes in cortical gray matter structures, deep gray nuclei, white matter, brainstem, and the cerebellum within 72 to 96 hours after ROSC have significant prediction of poor neurologic outcome (03).

-Overall, a multimodal approach with a combination of clinical, biochemical, and electrophysiological investigations is recommended in order to predict neurologic outcome after cardiac arrest reliably (140).
-Furthermore, delay of prognostication to determine which patients might make a delayed, meaningful recovery and avoid self-fulfilling prophesy is recommended (Greer 2015).
+Overall, a multimodal approach with a combination of clinical, biochemical, and electrophysiological investigations is recommended in order to predict neurologic outcome after cardiac arrest reliably (153).
+Furthermore, delay of prognostication to determine which patients might make a delayed, meaningful recovery and avoid self-fulfilling prophesy is recommended (39).

-In an effort to minimize ongoing neurologic injury after resuscitation and ROSC, the use of targeted temperature management (TTM) in comatose survivors of cardiac arrest has become the standard of care after two landmark trials in 2002 that showed remarkable benefit of therapeutic hypothermia (05; 49).
-A TTM study group showed that mild therapeutic hypothermia to 36°C is comparable to 33°C in terms of neurologic outcomes (90).
+In an effort to minimize ongoing neurologic injury after resuscitation and ROSC, the use of targeted temperature management (TTM) in comatose survivors of cardiac arrest has become the standard of care after two landmark trials in 2002 that showed remarkable benefit of therapeutic hypothermia (06; 53).
+A TTM study group showed that mild therapeutic hypothermia to 36°C is comparable to 33°C in terms of neurologic outcomes (100).
 Interestingly, the duration of targeted temperature management was reported to have effects on cognitive outcome at six months in post-outside hospital cardiac arrest survivors.
-Targeted temperature management for 48 hours was associated with reduced memory retrieval deficits and lower relative risk of cognitive impairment compared to standard targeted temperature management for 24 hours (30).
+Targeted temperature management for 48 hours was associated with reduced memory retrieval deficits and lower relative risk of cognitive impairment compared to standard targeted temperature management for 24 hours (33).
 However, there was no significant difference in six-month survival rate upon shifting targeted temperature management from 33°C to 36°C in out-of-hospital cardiac arrest patients (01).
 Therapeutic temperature management at 33°C was associated with a lower risk of unfavorable neurologic outcome when the cerebral performance categories were analyzed (91).
-On the other hand, increasing age was associated with higher mortality, but not unfavorable neurologic outcomes at six months after cardiac arrest (100).
-Overall trends in aggressiveness of care after cardiac arrest also indicate not only that use of TTM has increased over the past years but also has use of coronary angiogram, PCI, and ECMO (98).
-Therapeutic hypothermia and targeted temperature management use was also more frequent when a neurology consultant was involved in patient assessment and care after cardiac arrest (42).
-In patients undergoing therapeutic hypothermia after cardiac resuscitation, awakening usually occurs within three days of the cardiac arrest and is not delayed compared with nonhypothermia patients (32).
+On the other hand, increasing age was associated with higher mortality, but not unfavorable neurologic outcomes at six months after cardiac arrest (109).
+Overall trends in aggressiveness of care after cardiac arrest also indicate not only that use of TTM has increased over the past years but also has use of coronary angiogram, PCI, and ECMO (107).
+Therapeutic hypothermia and targeted temperature management use was also more frequent when a neurology consultant was involved in patient assessment and care after cardiac arrest (45).
+In patients undergoing therapeutic hypothermia after cardiac resuscitation, awakening usually occurs within three days of the cardiac arrest and is not delayed compared with nonhypothermia patients (35).

 Causes of anesthesia-related cardiac arrest in pregnancy might include failed intubation or ventilation, aspiration of gastric contents, hemodynamic or respiratory complications related to high or total spinal anesthesia, or local anesthetic toxicity.
 Well-known causes of nonanesthesia-related cardiac arrest in pregnancy include hemorrhagic causes, acute coronary syndromes, rupture of aortic aneurysm, stroke, air embolism, amniotic fluid embolism, magnesium toxicity (especially in oliguric patients), pulmonary embolism, trauma, preeclampsia or eclampsia, status asthmaticus, and sepsis.